Support Page Content

 Clinician/Host: Dr. Matthew Morse

-Dr. Matthew Morse is currently Director of Bands and Assistant Professor of Conducting at Sacramento State, where he conducts the Symphonic Wind Ensemble and Concert Band, oversees the Marching Band, and teaches undergraduate and graduate conducting.
-He is also the Music and Artistic Director for the Sacramento Symphonic Winds and is in demand as a guest conductor, clinician, and adjudicator.
-Prior to his appointment at Sac State, Dr. Morse earned degrees in conducting from the University of North Texas as a student of Eugene Migliaro Corporon, and Indiana University of Pennsylvania as a student of Dr. Jack Stamp.
+Prior to his appointment at Sac State, Dr. Morse earned his Doctor of Musical Arts degree in wind conducting from the University of North Texas as a student of Eugene Migliaro Corporon, and a Master of Arts in Instrumental Conducting from Indiana University of Pennsylvania as a student of Dr. Jack Stamp.
 Dr. Morse also served for 25 years as a performing musician and bandmaster in the U.S. Army, culminating with his capstone assignment as Associate Bandmaster of the U.S. Military Academy Band at West Point, NY.